Baby, You’re Much Too Fast [Vampire: The Requiem]

 P.S.
 I’m also looking over your pitches from Rich’s Monday blog.
 Neat stuff!

-28 responses to “Baby, You’re Much Too Fast [Vampire: The Requiem]”
+28 thoughts on “Baby, You’re Much Too Fast [Vampire: The Requiem]”

 What, if anything, is being done to maintain that sense of youthful vitality in Requiem?
 What makes elders more vulnerable or weaker, aside from losing the truly superhuman abilities after torpor?
 What keeps Requiem distinct from the truly ancients of Masquerade using the young as puppets from the shadows?